nanostudio-org/nanogallery2/README.md

-# :red_circle: :red_circle: :red_circle: ALPHA VERSION - DO NOT USE, EVEN FOR TESTING PURPOSES!!!

 # nanogallery2

-## Introduction
 nanogallery2 is a javascript library for building beautiful image gallery for your website.

 ## Documentation, Demonstrations and Tutorials
 Visit the [nanogallery2 homepage](http://nanogallery2.nanostudio.org)